 - Every major text editor supports Python, either natively or through plugins.
 At the Netherlands eScience Center, often used editors are atom, Sublime Text and vim.

 - PyDev is an open source IDE.
 The source code is available in the PyDev GitHub repository.
 It has debugging, unit testing, and reporting(code analysis, code coverage) support.

 - For those seeking an IDE, JetBrains PyCharm is the Python IDE of choice.
 PyCharm Community Edition is open source.
 The source code is available in the python folder of the IntelliJ repository.
 It has visual debugger, unit testing and code coverage support, profiler.
 JetBrains provides a list of all tools in PyCharm.

 Coding style conventions

 The style guide for Python code is PEP8 and for docstrings it is PEP257.
-The
+We highly recommend following these conventions, as they are widely agreed upon to improve readability.
+To make following them significantly easier, we recommend using a linter.

 Many linters exists for Python,